haixizhang/haixizhang.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts

+---
 <style>
 .post-content {
   font-size: 1.1em; /* Makes text 10% larger */
   line-height: 1.6; /* Improves readability */
 }
 </style>
----

 Hello!
 I'm **Haixi Zhang**, a Software Engineer specializing in **autonomous systems and robotics applications**.
-I hold a B.S. in Electrical & Computer Engineering from the University of Rochester and an M.Eng in Electrical & Computer Engineering from Cornell University
+I hold a B.S. in Electrical & Computer Engineering from the University of Rochester and an M.Eng. in Electrical & Computer Engineering from Cornell University

 I develop **machine learning and computer vision algorithms** for perception, tracking, and planning tasks using multi-modal sensor data.
 My expertise spans from low-level embedded systems programming to high-level AI model development, with a particular focus on making autonomous systems safer and more reliable.